gardener/landscaper/docs/usage/ComponentOverwrites.md

 - [`ComponentVersionOverwrites`](#componentversionoverwrites)
 - [`ComponentOverwrites`](#componentoverwrites) *(deprecated)*

-Whenever the component reference of an Installation, regardless whether used directly or indirectly, it will be matter of substitution for described component overwrites.
-This means that not only the component descriptor reference used in an Installation is replaces, but also all of the references within the - potentially replaced - component descriptor.
+Whenever the component references an Installation, regardless of whether it is used directly or indirectly, it will be matter of substitution for described component overwrites.
+This means that not only the component descriptor reference used in an Installation is replaced, but also all of the references within the - potentially replaced - component descriptor.

 ## Overwrite Evaluation